SKYDATA-IoT

 Applications

-The power of SKYDATA-IoT connectivity is equipping industries across the globe with future-leading capabilities; from EV Charging to Smart Metering and Diverse Clinical Trials.
+SKYDATA-IoT cellular connectivity is equipping industries globally with future-leading M2M capabilities; from EV Charging to Smart Metering and Diverse Clinical Trial applications.

 Healthcare

-IoT-powered wearable devices, such as fitness trackers or smartwatches, can collect real-time health data, encourage healthy behaviours, and enable early detection of health issues.
+IoT-powered wearable devices, such as fitness trackers or smartwatches, can collect real-time health data, encourage healthy behaviors, and enable early detection of health issues.
 This promotes preventive care and empowers individuals to take control of their health.
+Utilizing cellular connectivity in smart wearables ensures there are no gaps in collecting real-time data, especially when Bluetooth or Wi-Fi isn’t available, allowing for continuous monitoring and timely health insights.

 IoT devices can optimize energy consumption in healthcare facilities, monitor equipment utilization, and optimize workflow management.
 This leads to cost savings and increased sustainability.